cerpus/Edlib/README.md

  3. **Commit** changes to your own branch
  4. **Push** your work back up to your fork
  5. Submit a **Pull request** so that we can review your changes. :) Make sure to add yourself to [AUTHORS](https://github.com/cerpus/Edlib/blob/master/AUTHORS.md).

+### Translation

+Edlib's user interface is multilingual.
+Support for new languages can be added without extensive technical knowledge.
+See the [Translating Edlib](https://docs.edlib.com/docs/developers/translation) section in the documentation for more info.

 ### Issues